moonshot-platform/hoppa/README.md

 # Introduction

-A 2D Classic Platform game by Moonshot & Ra8bits
+Hoppa is a 2D Classic Platform game in arcade style developed and published by Moonshot & Ra8bits.

 # License